|Nutritional Guidelines (per serving)|

 **Rinse the shiitake mushrooms with cold water to get rid of the dirt and soak in cold water until softened.
 This will take approximately 20 minutes.
-You can have a look at my article Shiitake Mushroom” for more information on how to prepare shiitake mushrooms and the health benefits of shiitake mushrooms.
 If you’re in a rush, just soak the shiitake mushroom in warm water (ideal temperature is around bath water temperature.
 This will make the shiitake mushroom soften quicker.

 Squeeze any excess water from the mushrooms and slice finely.
 Set aside.

-Mix the prawns with the marinade and set aside for 5-10 minutes.
+Mix the prawns with the marinade and set aside for 5 to 10 minutes.